 5) A Light Source

 Unfortunately, most times, natural sunlight through even your sunniest window isn’t enough to keep seedlings happy.
 This is particularly true when you are starting seeds indoors during the short-day winter months.
 In that case, you’re definitely going to want to provide artificial light.
 If it is summer or early fall, then a sunny window, greenhouse, or other natural light outside may be sufficient.

 Your seedlings will tell you if they’re getting enough light or not.
 Without adequate light, seedlings will get “leggy”.
 This is when they stretch out super tall and thin in search for more light.
 Taller seedlings do not equal healthier, better seedlings!
 This growth pattern will make them weak, susceptible to toppling and breaking.
 The shorter and stockier you can keep them, the better!

 Grow light options

 The two most common types of grow lights used for starting seeds indoors are either LED or T5 fluorescent lights.
 Either way, it is best to choose a light that is described as ‘full spectrum’ for starting seedling.
-Second best is ‘cool white’ grow lights.
-We used colorful LED lights for one season in the greenhouse but weren’t huge fans of them.
-Maybe it was just those particular ones, but the plants didn’t seem as happy as usual.
-The colors also gave me a headache.
-(It is recommended to use eye protection around LED lights, particularly the colored versions.)
-So, we switched back to our preferred T-5 high-output fluorescent bulbs
+Second best is ‘cool white’ grow lights, best for vegetative growth.
+Here is one affordable and well-rated T5 grow light, and this is one LED option.

-For more tips on choosing and using grow lights, see this article all about it!
+Edit: Since moving, we no longer have a greenhouse for seed starting (yet), so we invested in this awesome 3-tier LED light shelf – and grew the healthiest seedlings we’ve every grown!
+For more grow light tips, see this article all about choosing and using grow lights.
 It goes over FAQ, best practices, and also highlights various popular and well-rated lights – for seedlings, houseplants, or other types of indoor plants.

 Setting up grow lights indoors